itslanguage/itslanguage-js/packages/recorder/README.md

 ## Plugins

-The recorder is prepared to extend with plugins.
-For example, we have written a plugin called `AmplitudePlugin` that will output (emit) volume information directly on the recorder.
+The recorder is prepared to be extended with plugins.
+For example, we have written a plugin called `AmplitudePlugin` that will output (emit) volume information directly via the recorder.
 This information can, for example, be used to create a volume meter to indicate recording to an end user.
 For more information on this plugin, check the [plugin](./plugins/amplitude) itself.

 Plugins can be used to create an instance of the plugin, and then add it to the recorder.
 The recorder will then call the `apply` function of the plugin.